abd123al/sokonify/client/README.md

 - in customers tab we may search for payments/pending orders/etc. everything associated with customer
+- So create customer view page and add tabs like orders.
 - add QR code for app linking in the same localhost
 - Put expire date in CI so that when app is build only lives for certain amount of days (3 months is a life time)